Tsum Valley Trek - 15 Days

 • Visit the sites of Milarepa and Padma Sambava Cave

-• Enjoy spectacular views of Manaslu, Ganesh Himal, and Sringi Himalayan ranges.
+• Enjoy spectacular views of the Manaslu, Ganesh Himal, and Sringi Himalayan ranges.

 Tsum Valley Trek - 15 Days Itinerary Outline

-• Day 02: Trek Preparation and meet your trek team.
+• Day 02: Trek Preparation and meet your dedicate team.

 • Day 03: Kathmandu to Machhe Khola by bus 8,70 m./2,853 ft./175 km./108 miles/8 hrs.